afritz1/OpenTESArena/README.md

 - [WildMIDI 0.4.0](https://github.com/Mindwerks/wildmidi/releases)

 #### Building the executable:
+- Create a `build` folder in the top-level directory.
-- Use CMake to generate your project files and then build the executable.
+- Use CMake to generate your project files in `build`, then compile the executable.

 #### Running the executable:
-- You will need to copy the `data` and `options` folders to the project directory to allow the executable to run within your IDE (this should be automated sometime).
+- Copy the `data` and `options` folders to where the executable is in the `build` directory.
 - Verify that `Soundfont` and `ArenaPath` in `options/options.txt` point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively).

 If there is a bug or technical problem in the program, check out the issues tab!

 ## Scope

-Current priority:
-- Lights (street lamps, etc.)
+Current priority (~0.2.0 - ~0.3.0):
+- Considerations for software rendering

+Next priority (~0.3.0 - ~0.10.0):
+- Better pop-up functionality (chain pop-ups together, yes/no buttons)
+- Character creation questions
+- Clicking in game world
+- Collision detection
+- More light functionality (give a sprite ownership of a light)
 - Options menu

-Next priority:
-- Character creation questions
-- Game interface button behavior
-- Weapon attacks (hold RMB to swing)

-Later:
-- Adaptive super-sampling
+Later (~0.10.0 - ...):
 - Automap
 - Class rules and traits
-- Clicking in game world
-- Collision detection
 - Doors and secret walls
 - Enemies
+- Game interface button behavior
 - Inventory and containers
 - Levels and experience
 - Load artifact data